colinscz/.github/GOVERNANCE.md

 #### Nomination process

-You may self-nominate yourself bu sending the message `!contribute` to any Discord channel.
+You may self-nominate yourself by sending the message `!contribute` to any Discord channel.
 If you do this, please share a second message with a link or a description of your contribution.

-You may also be granted this role automatically if you are acrive and helpful on Discord
+You may also be granted this role automatically if you are active and helpful on Discord

 ### Level 2: Maintainer